 Jesus wants you to be free from all hurt and confusion.

+Jesus wants you to thrive in difficult seasons.
+He doesn’t want to see you hurting.
 The best thing you can do right now, if you are harboring any unforgiveness or offense, is to ask God to do a work of healing in every part of your life and to help you let go.
 It will do wonders for your spirit and your marriage.

 I hope this has helped you gain some wisdom and understanding in your marriage.
 I am right here praying for you and cheering you on as you move forward in your journey!